amack300/branch-task-manager/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the application in action.

-For testing the applicaiton, run either of the below commands.
+For testing the application, run either of the below commands:

 ```bash
 npm run test